renaudboulard/renaudboulard.github.io/_posts/2020-04-20-Improve-your-Pull-Request-description.md

 ---
 layout: post
 title: "Improve your Pull Request description"
-description: "Pull Request description should be leveraged to help your reviewers"
+description: "How can you improve the quality of your Pull Request description to better describe and explain your work to the person who is going to review your PR and what are the benefits?"
+tag:
+- software-development
-date: 2020-04-20
+date: 2020-04-24 22:48
-feature_image: images/pr_review.png
+image: images/pr_review.png
-tags: [tips, work]
+headerImage: false
+category: blog
 ---

 How can you improve the quality of your Pull Request description to better describe and explain your work to the person who is going to review your PR and what are the benefits?